 Preparation and cooking tips

-How to properly cook Wild BC Salmon
+How to properly cook and fillet Wild BC Salmon

 Cooking enthusiasts often ask how long to cook wild BC salmon and how to know if it is done.
 The traditional rule of thumb has been to measure the thickest part of the salmon (and its stuffing, if included) and cook for 10 minutes per 2.5 cm (1 inch) if the fish is fresh or fully thawed.